JIENI-gif/seasonal-frozen-ground-strong-motion-database/README.md

 ## Version and release status

-This public repository contains the pre-release version of the Seasonal Frozen-Ground Strong-Motion Database v1.0.
-The database files, data dictionary, and documentation are undergoing final validation.
+This repository contains the public v1.0 release of the Seasonal Frozen-Ground Strong-Motion Database.
+The database files, data dictionary, documentation, and version history are maintained through this GitHub repository.

-The formal v1.0 release will be published through GitHub Releases after final validation.
 Corrections and future updates will be documented in the release notes and identified using updated version numbers.

 ## License